microsoft/pai/webportal/README.md

 ## Usage

 ### Documentation
-When you click the tab "Documentation", you can view the documentation of our platform.
-It will instruct you to use the platform properly.
+Click the tab "Documentation" to view the documentation of our system.

 ### View cluster status
-When you click the tab "Cluster Status", it will direct to the dashboard of kubernetes.
-Then you can see all components running on the cluster.
+Click the tab "Cluster Status" to go to the dashboard of kubernetes, where it shows all components running on the cluster.

 ### View job status
-When you click the tab "View Jobs", it will display the list of jobs.
-But you can only see some simple information in this page.
+Click the tab "View Jobs" to display the list of jobs.
-* If you want to see more, you can click the name of the job, then it will direct to a hadoop website.
-You can see the detail information here.
+* Click the name of a job to go to a page that shows more details of the job.
-* If you want to delete a job, you can just click the "DELETE" button of the job.
-It will refresh the page after deleting successfully.
+* Click the "DELETE" button to delete the job.

 ### Submit job
-When you click the tab "Submit Job", you can see a button asking you to select a file to submit.
-The job config file must follow the format shown in "documentation -> job guide".
+Click the tab "Submit Job" to show a button asking you to select a json file for the submission.
+The job config file must follow the format shown in [Job Guide](./public/doc/JOB_GUIDE.md).

 ### Download
-When you click the tab "Download", it will show you the list you can download.
-You can download it by clicking its name.
+Click the tab "Download" to show a list of files can be downloaded.